 As an affiliate of Harvard Medical School and a Comprehensive Cancer Center designated by the National Cancer Institute, the Institute also provides training for new generations of physicians and scientists, designs programs that promote public health particularly among high-risk and underserved populations, and disseminates innovative patient therapies and scientific discoveries to our target community across the United States and throughout the world.

-All adult cancer care is provided through Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) with the Department of Pathology at BWH providing all of the pathology services.
-DF/BWCC has nearly 1,000 inpatient admissions and over 300,000 outpatient visits (including infusions) annually.
+All adult cancer care is provided through Dana-Farber Brigham Cancer Center with the Department of Pathology at BWH providing all of the pathology services.
+DFBCC has nearly 1,000 inpatient admissions and over 300,000 outpatient visits (including infusions) annually.
 They also host an active bone marrow transplant program for both hematopoietic and solid organ malignancies.

 Boston Children's Hospital (BCH), one of the largest pediatric medical centers in the U.S., is an international referral center and primary health care facility.
 There is a large oncology and hematology service, as well as an active transplant program, including bone marrow, liver and heart.
 BWH Pathology residents and subspecialty fellows see relevant pediatric pathology at BCH.